Program and courses Entrepreneurship and Business Innovation BSc

 Study abroad: going on exchange

 We encourage all students to gain international experience.
-A popular and very exiting option is to go abroad on exchange.
+A popular and very exciting option is to go abroad on exchange.
 As an exchange student, you study at one of the many international partner universities of Tilburg University, typically for one semester.

 The Study Abroad & Exchange Office of Tilburg University will be available to help you research the opportunities within your study program and a dedicated Study Abroad & Exchange Coordinator will be advising you before, during and after your exchange.